Pettis Norman: Dallas Cowboys

-Norman was selected by the Dallas Texans in the 16th round (123rd overall) of the 1962 AFL Draft, but wasn't chosen in the NFL Draft due to the Texans spreading rumors that they had already signed him to a contract.
+Norman was selected by the Dallas Texans in the 16th round (123rd overall) of the 1962 AFL draft, but wasn't chosen in the NFL draft due to the Texans spreading rumors that they had already signed him to a contract.
 This situation influenced him to join the Dallas Cowboys in 1962 as an undrafted free agent.
 He was used mostly on special teams during his first two seasons and wore #84 throughout his Dallas Cowboys career.

 In 1963, he was initially used as a split end and started 6 games, before being moved to tight end because he excelled in blocking.
 The next year, he became a full-time starter and manned the Cowboys tight end position for nearly a decade.
 In 1965 and 1966, Norman split the tight end job with Franklin Clarke.

 He played in the 1967 NFL Championship Game, often referred to as the "Ice Bowl." against the Green Bay Packers at Lambeau Field in sub-zero temperatures.
 The Dallas Cowboys lost 21–17 in the last minutes of the game, due in large part to Bart Starr's quarterback sneak play.

-When Ditka joined the Cowboys in 1969 after having been a 4 time All-Pro tight end with the Chicago Bears, Norman remained the starter, but split playing time with Ditka to provide great blocking and leadership along the offensive line.
+When Mike Ditka joined the Cowboys in 1969 after having been a 4 time All-Pro tight end with the Chicago Bears, Norman remained the starter, but split playing time with Ditka to provide great blocking and leadership along the offensive line.

 Norman also started in Super Bowl V, which was a loss to the Baltimore Colts.
 The sports announcer Jack Buck during his two-year stint covering the Cowboys, famously referred to him on the air as Norman Pettis, prompting Blackie Sherrod, a sportswriter in Dallas, to write: "Dallas fans are tired of Pettis Norman constantly being referred to as Norman Pettis by broadcaster Buck Jack."

 After trading Lance Rentzel, the Cowboys replaced Norman with future hall of famer Lance Alworth and Norman was sent to the San Diego Chargers as part of the "Bambi trade" in May 1971, that also involved Ron East and Tony Liscio.